 Read the Docs.
 Exhale was designed for generating html

 output, and may not be appropriate for other builders provided by Sphinx.

 See it in Action¶

 The ExhaleCompanion repository has three builds to demonstrate the different options with respect to creating a Tree View, as well as details of specific HTML Theme choices:

 Exhale is a Sphinx Extension that depends on Breathe for access to the Doxygen reStructuredText directives, and both BeautifulSoup and lxml for parsing the generated Doxygen XML documentation.
 Exhale also uses six help account for the Python 2 unicode dilemma.
 The easiest way to install Exhale is:

-$ pip install exhale
+# NOTE: see version compatibility notes below. $ pip install exhale

 This will install Exhale, as well as all of its dependencies.
-You are of course capable

 If you fail